CLASSES

 Advisor: Suzanne Kelly

-This is a drop-in group.
+This is a drop-in class.
 Join us to sit, spin and relax with your wheel or spindle once a month.
 We’ll share techniques, tips, and conversation.
 All levels are welcome.
 Participants will receive 10% OFF spinning fibers the days the club meets.

 Beginning Drop Spindle